-These results suggest that the noise bursts occur around the time when a peak of isothermal depression passes the observation point.
-A more precise relation between the phase of the isothermal displacement and acoustic noise can be obtained using the HVLA SHARK data since the thermistor chain since SW54 thermistors were attached to the vertical part of the hydrophone array.
+These results suggest that the noise bursts occurred around the time when a peak of isothermal depression passed the observation point.
+A more precise relation between the phase of the isothermal displacement and acoustic noise can be obtained using the HVLA Shark data, since SW54 thermistors were attached to the vertical part of the hydrophone array.
 Figure 4 compares simultaneous, collocated measurements of the water temperature profile and sound intensity on the lowest hydrophone on the vertical part of the array.
-The figure demonstrates that maximum of the noise intensity is observed when the NIW-induced displacement of isothermal surface is at maximum.
+The figure demonstrates that maximum noise intensity was observed when the NIW-induced displacement of isothermal surface was at maximum.
 The time-dependent acoustic intensity I and intensity level IL were calculated as follows:

-Here ∆t = 1 s is the averaging time, ρ and c are the density and sound speed in water, and I0 is the reference intensity, corresponding to the root mean square acoustic pressure of 1 μPa.
+Here ∆t = 1 s is the average time, ρ and c are the density and sound speed in water, and I0 is the reference intensity, corresponding to the root mean square acoustic pressure of 1 μPa.
 Each point of noise intensity is calculated with 1024 points of pressure without overlap.

-The noise generated by NIWs on near-bottom hydrophones is as strong as, if not stronger, than any signal received or noise of a different origin.
+The noise generated by NIWs on near-bottom hydrophones was as strong as, if not stronger, than any signal received or noise of a different origin.
 This is illustrated in Figure 5, which shows the time dependence of acoustic intensity recorded by SHRU5 during a full day.
 A number of sound generation mechanisms contributed to the observed acoustic field.
-For instance, from 04:00 – 17:00 there are prominent signals from the research sources (Newhall et al., 2007; Lynch & Tang, 2008), which were towed through the experiment site.
-Strong low-frequency noise, presumably due to shipping and/or storm, is present from about 10:00-14:00.
-This noise is superimposed on and overshadows signals from the research sources.
-NIW-induced noise intensity bursts appear as a sequence of high and narrow, quasi-periodic intensity peaks in the 16:30-17:30 time interval.
-Intensity of the noise bursts reaches 150-155 dB re 1 μPa.
-It exceeds the background noise intensity of 110-115 dB re 1 μPa by 40 dB, or four orders of magnitude.
+For instance, from 04:00 to 17:00 there were prominent signals from the research sources (Newhall et al., 2007; Lynch & Tang, 2008), which were towed through the experiment site.
+Strong low-frequency noise, presumably due to shipping and/or a storm, was present from about 10:00-14:00.
+This noise was superimposed on and overshadows signals from the research sources.
+NIW-induced noise intensity bursts appeared as a sequence of high and narrow, quasi-periodic intensity peaks in the 16:30-17:30 time interval.
+Intensity of the noise bursts reached 150-155 dB re 1 μPa.
+It exceeded the background noise intensity of 110-115 dB re 1 μPa by 40 dB, or four orders of magnitude.

 4 Mechanisms of Noise Generation

-Noise intensity, its time dependence, and spectral content of noise show significant variability depending on hydrophone position and position of NIW train.
-Three distinct types of the acoustic noise that accompanies passage of NIWs can be identified, which combine to explain the bulk of observations (see Figures 6).
-These types are (i) low-frequency noise, which is illustrated in Figures 6a and 6b, (ii) noise spikes of ~1 s duration with spectral peaks located below approximately 1 kHz (Figure 5c), and (iii) more frequent, shorter-duration spikes with prominent high-frequency content above 3 kHz, which subsequently merge to become a continuous signal of a few minutes in duration (Figure 6d).
+Noise intensity, its time dependence, and the spectral content of the noise showed significant variability depending on hydrophone position and position of NIW train.
+Three distinct types of acoustic noise that accompanied the passage of NIWs can be identified, which combined to explain the bulk of observations (see Figure 6).
+These types are (i) low-frequency noise, which is illustrated in Figures 6a and 6b, (ii) noise spikes of ~1 s duration with spectral peaks located below approximately 1 kHz (Figure 5c), and (iii) more frequent, shorter-duration spikes with prominent high-frequency content above 3 kHz, which subsequently merged to become a continuous signal of a few minutes in duration (Figure 6d).

-The low-frequency noise is most pronounced at infrasonic frequencies below 10 Hz (Figure 6b).
-It is observed almost continuously during passage of each soliton-like wave in the NIW train past the acoustic receiver.
-Acoustic intensity increases rapidly with the magnitude of pycnocline depression (see the time dependence of noise spectral density at frequencies below 10 Hz in Figure 6b).
-The low-frequency noise is clearly observed on all SHRUs and on VLA hydrophones, where noise intensity is only weakly dependent on the hydrophone depth.
+The low-frequency noise was most pronounced at infrasonic frequencies below 10 Hz (Figure 6b).
+It was observed almost continuously as each soliton-like wave in the NIW train passed the acoustic receiver.
+Acoustic intensity increased rapidly with the magnitude of pycnocline depression (see the time dependence of noise spectral density at frequencies below 10 Hz in Figure 6b).
+The low-frequency noise was clearly observed on all SHRUs and on VLA hydrophones, where noise intensity was only weakly dependent on the hydrophone depth.